US seizes Iranian cargo ship as Tehran rejects a second round of peace talks

 Thousands of people have been killed by US-Israeli strikes on Iran and in an Israeli invasion of Lebanon conducted in parallel since the war began on Feb 28.
 Iran responded to the attacks with missiles and drones against its Arab neighbours that host US bases.

-Iran's chief negotiator, Mohammad Baqer Qalibaf, had earlier said the two sides had made progress but were still far apart on nuclear issues and the strait.
+Iran's parliament speaker, Mohammad Baqer Qalibaf, who has led Iran's side in the talks, had earlier said the two sides had made progress but were still far apart on nuclear issues and the strait.

 European allies, repeatedly criticised by Trump for not aiding his war effort, worry that Washington's negotiating team is pushing for a swift, superficial deal that would require months or years of technically complex follow‑on talks.

-Two liquefied petroleum gas tankers attempted to transit the Strait on Saturday morning but made a U‑turn after reaching waters south of Larak Island, MarineTraffic vessel tracking data showed.

-Iran’s semi‑official Tasnim news agency reported that the vessels were turned back by Iran’s armed forces.
-One of the tankers - the Angola‑flagged LPG tanker G Summer - later exited the Gulf on a second attempt on Saturday evening, signalling "China owner", according to the data.
+Iran’s semi‑official Tasnim news agency reported that two liquefied petroleum gas tankers that attempted to transit the strait were turned back by Iran’s armed forces on Saturday.
+One of the tankers - the Angola‑flagged LPG tanker G Summer - later exited the Gulf on a second attempt, according to MarineTraffic vessel tracking data.

-Friday's announcement that the strait would reopen caused the sharpest one-day drop in oil prices in years and boosted stock markets to all-time highs.

-Amrita Sen, founder of the Energy Aspects think tank, predicted oil prices would rise on Monday when traders returned to their desks having realised they might have been overly optimistic.